jasemichael/cs1440-wilson-jase-assn3/README.md

     *   Create or modify tests as your design evolves
     *   Verify that your program is "doing the thing right"
 *   Write a users' manual at the appropriate level of detail

+## This assignment consists of two deliveries with two due dates

+* There is a delivery milestone in the middle of this assignment.
+* You will use a single git repository for both submission.
+* You will use a git tag to mark the boundary between the two deliveries and push your code to gitlab.cs.usu.edu to turn in your work.
+* The grading gift can only be used for the 2nd delivery milestone.

+### Design phase due Friday, March 6

+This is the Friday of Spring Break.
+I recommend that you try to get this done *before* Spring Break so you don't forget about it!

+This milestone includes the following components:

+0. 1st draft of your UML diagram and peer reviews of the UML diagrams of **two** classmates.
+1. 1st draft of your User's Manual.
+2. Tag the commit that concludes your design phase with the tag name `designed`.
+Push this tag to GitLab so that it is visible to the graders.
+The tag `designed` identifies to the graders when your 1st draft documents were completed.
+The tag `designed` must be pushed _one week_ before the final due date.
+If the tag `designed` is missing or applied to a later commit the rubric points allocated to the 1st draft documents will be penalized according to the [late submission policy](https://gitlab.cs.usu.edu/erik.falor/sp20-cs1440-lecturenotes/blob/master/Course_Rules.md#when-to-submit-penalty-of-up-to-100-of-a-submissions-grade).

+I recommend [https://www.draw.io/](https://www.draw.io/) for drawing your UML diagrams.
+I don't really mind which drawing program you use so long as your diagrams

+-   Are legible
+-   Represent correct UML, at least as far as was discussed in class

+### Implementation phase due Friday, March 13th

+This submission includes the following components:

+0. The completed program
+1. A suite of meaningful, non-trivial unit tests
+2. The final draft of the UML class diagram
+3. The final draft of your User's Manual